nightfurys/enterprise-docs/content/docs/installation/upgrade/_index.md

 trial docker-compose configuration files that are provided along with each release.
 Those follow the general methods from this guide.
 See [Specific Instructions](#specific-versions) section for special instructions related to specific versions.

-You can keep the legacy vulnerability scanner while using Enterprise 3.2.0, you just need to specifically configure Anchore Enterprise to use the legacy scanner.
+When upgrading to Anchore Enterprise 3.2.0, you will retain your previous vulnerability scanner setting.
+You will need to follow the linked instructions for upgrading to the new vulnerability scanner.

-***Note:*** The legacy vulnerability scanner will be removed in a future release.
+***Note:*** The legacy vulnerability scanner will be removed in a future release, so upgrading to the V2 vulnerability scanner is strongly encouraged.

 Anchore is distributed as a docker image, which is composed of smaller micro-services that can be deployed in a single container or scaled out to handle load.